tokio-rs/website/content/blog/2022-03-whats-new-in-axum-0-5.md

 0.5 contains lots of new features and I'd like highlight a few of them here.

+This also includes new major versions for axum-core, axum-extra, and axum-macros.

 ## The new [`IntoResponseParts`] trait

 `axum` has always supported building responses by composing individual parts: